studio24/rotate/README.md

 # Rotate

-Simple file rotation utility which rotates and removes old files, useful where you cannot use logrotate (e.g. a Windows system) or you want to rotate or delete files based on a timestamp or date contained in the filename.
+Simple file rotation utility which rotates and removes old files or folders, useful where you cannot use logrotate (e.g. a Windows system) or you want to rotate or delete files based on a timestamp or date contained in the filename.

 ## Installation